 GRUNENWALD: You know what?
 If you want to run, just go out there and run and just have fun with it.

 Arun Kristian Das is a producer for Fox5NY.com and related social media platforms.
-He is the founder of New York on Foot.
 On November 5, 2017, he will run his second New York City Marathon.
 He won't be last, but he sure as heck will finish after sundown.